Non-woody stem that typically does not persist beyond the growing season

 Usually reproduce through flowers and seeds

 When asked, “What is an herb?”
 King Charlemagne—who was an avid gardener and particularly fond of herbs—responded, “A friend of physicians and the praise of cooks.”
 The use of herbs for medical and culinary purposes has a long history: a 65-foot-long medical scroll from Egypt, dated at about 1550 BCE, lists 800 medicines that include many herbs.
-These plants have also been valued for their beauty and fragrances, like geraniums, violets, and lavender, and the Greeks mentioned herbs in their writings, including mint, marjoram, thyme, and hyacinth used in scented oils and perfumes.
+These plants have also been valued for their beauty and fragrances, like geraniums, violets, and lavender, and the Ancient Greeks mentioned herbs in their writings, including mint, marjoram, thyme, and hyacinth used in scented oils and perfumes.
 But from a plant-lover’s perspective, there is even more to admire about herbs.

 Herbaceous vs. Herb

 The botanical definition of an herb broadens the scope to include a wider variety of plants.
 Herbaceous plants are described as not having a persistent woody stem above the ground (with some exceptions), and they typically die back at the end of the growing season.
 New plants then grow from seeds, or new growth develops from underground roots, bulbs, rhizomes, or tubers.
-There are herbaceous plant species in all three life-cycle categories: annuals, biennials, and perennials.
+There are herbaceous plants in all three life-cycle categories: annuals, biennials, and perennials.
 They include such varied plants as peonies, sunflowers, ginger, lettuce, lilies, carrot, daisies, potato, fuchsia, and onions.

 Many herbaceous plants have been staple crops for centuries.
 Onions, garlic, parsnips, carrots, cabbage, and turnips kept many a Medieval Europe peasant family going, as well as flavoring the stews and soups of the ruling class.
 Potatoes were a staple in South America before they were taken to Europe—and subsequently played an infamous role in Ireland’s history.
 Potatoes, squash, beans, peanuts, and bananas were some of the herbaceous plants that people in Central and South America relied on, and lentils, carrots, onions, garlic, cabbage, and tea have been longstanding parts of China’s diet.
 In Africa, the herbaceous plants that produce yams, okra, legumes, and melons have continued to be important crops.